 Chef Drew of Primo's Restaurant and Chef Elliot of the Roxy in Oshkosh battled in a Master-Chef-inspired cooking competition.
 The chefs created two healthy and kid-friendly entrees using jicama, Oshkosh's Fun Food of the Month.
 Chef Drew created a fruit and jicama salsa served with homemade pasta chips and Chef Elliot served a Waldorf jicama salad with homemade granola bites.
 The 6th grade and 8th grade students had a chance to sample the dishes and vote for their favorite.
 The dish with the most votes was declared the winner of the round!

-For more information about re:TH!NK's Nutrition, Obesity, Type II Diabetes Committee, contact
+For more information about re:TH!NK's Nutrition and Health Food Systems team, contact